-We aim to help the children understand the processes involved in mathematics by presenting a range of experiences.
-Children need to practice mathematical skills regularly and to facilitate these supplementary materials are used to provide children with investigative experiences through class, group, paired and individual activities, and to progress at different rates.
+We aim to help the children understand the processes involved in mathematics by presenting range а Children experiences. need to practice mathematical skills regularly and to facilitate these supplementary materials are used to provide children with investigative experiences through class, group, paired and individual activities, and to progress at different rates.
 In addition to our daily maths lessons we teach basic skills sessions from Y1 to Y6.